TonMarton/PyBites/README.md

 As I am practicing Python on [codechalleng.es](https://codechalleng.es) - check out my profile there: [tonmarton](https://codechalleng.es/profiles/tonmarton) - I need this repo to solve challenges - called Pybites - locally.

-Below you can find how I set up my local environment and worked on Pybites - I have not written any of the automations that make this easier, I just documented them for myself.
+Below you can find how I set up my local environment and worked on Pybites.

 # set-up